-Plus, there are tons of other ways of earning points as well — you just need to know where to look.
+Plus, there are tons of other ways to earn points — you just need to know where to look.

 With this in mind, you can easily earn 100,000 American Express Membership Rewards points in just 90 days.
 And to prove just how easy that is, we’re going to show you how to do it in this article.

-We’ll start out by taking a look at why you’d want 100,000 American Express points and then move into some of the earning strategies like signing up for new credit cards, allocating spend, and taking advantage of Amex Offers.
+We’ll start out by taking a look at why you’d want 100,000 American Express points and then move on to some earning strategies, including signing up for new credit cards, allocating spending, and taking advantage of Amex Offers.